Code-Institute-Submissions/project-6/README.md

 - **0.3**
   *As I did not have enough data as well as I thought that this project will be too similar to my 4th project I decided to change the project slightly.*
-  - Changed `plants.html` and `plant.html` to match the project defination
+  - Changed `plants.html` and `plant.html` to match the project definition
   - Added env variables to hide keys
-  - Added `if` statment to swap between testing and production database
+  - Added `if` statement to swap between testing and production database
   - Created single listing model
   - Added fundamental for `accounts` app
   - Create `User` model